joshkatz/needs/README.md

 # needs

-Still in development mode.

-`needs` is an R package for safe package loading / installation -- use it in place of `library` to automatically install, then attach, any missing packages.
+`needs` is a simple R package for safe package loading / installation -- use it in place of `library` to automatically install, then attach, any missing packages.

 Supply a minimum version number to update old packages as needed.